hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/syncing-rxdb-with-hasura.md

 }
 ```

+Don't forget to update `syncURL` & `endpointURL` to point to the Hasura instance you have setup earlier.

-Open src/components/AppWrapper.js and initialize graphqlReplicator in componentDidMount:
+Open `src/components/AppWrapper.js` and initialize `graphqlReplicator` in `componentDidMount`:

 ```js
   async componentDidMount() {